 For instance, CAASD supports the FAA in its efforts to design and implement Performance-Based Navigation (PBN) procedures.
 PBN procedures capitalize on the capabilities of the sophisticated navigation equipment available on many of today's aircraft.
 Our work has enabled the implementation of a variety of new fuel-efficient arrival and departure procedures in airports across the country.

-Other work spans a broad range of activities, from airspace redesign to recommending revisions to outdated operational standards.
+Other work spans a broad range of activities, from airspace redesign to recommending revisions for modernizing operational standards.
 These changes will introduce new efficiencies to runway and en route capacities, while maintaining equivalent levels of safety.

 By studying the systems and technologies at FAA air traffic control facilities and in operating aircraft, we can make informed decisions and recommendations about the options available and how they affect each of aviation's many stakeholders.